 CDH also has significant expertise creating web sites to summarize measured CHP performance data as well as making detailed data available to others.
 We do this for our own field test sites as standard practice, but also collect and manage data collected by others.
 For example, CDH developed and operates the NYSERDA DG Integrated Data System website that presents hourly-performance data for more than 200 CHP, ADG, photovoltaic/solar and other renewable projects.
 We also run similar web sites for more than sixty CHP systems in Massachusetts for National Grid and Eversource (previously NStar), as well as a website for Doosan’s global fleet of over ninety 400 kW fuel cells.
-In addition, we are an approved third-party data collection contractor in California’s Self Generation Incentive Program (SGIP), and a Qualified Independent Party (QIP) for the New York Generation Attribute Tracking System (NYGATS).
+In addition, we are an approved third-party data collection contractor in California’s Self Generation Incentive Program (SGIP), a Qualified Reporting Entity (QRE) for the Western Renewable Energy Generation Information System (WREGIS), and a Qualified Independent Party (QIP) for the New York Generation Attribute Tracking System (NYGATS).

 We are able to quickly implement custom web pages with project-specific tables and graphics that can include high level calculations that are germane to the project.
 We routinely develop and operate automatic, data-driven web sites that summarize equipment efficiencies, heat balance, and summarize economics or greenhouse gas savings.

 For the last several years, we have operated an economic dispatch system that collects measured performance and load data from a facility control system and gathers hourly pricing data from the local utility in order to recommend the best operating strategy for multiple CHP units during the coming hour.